 The most common cause of a cervicogenic headache is the accumulation of poor body mechanics and postural habits.
 CH can occur from a sudden movement or overtime for no apparent reason.

 Pain from turning or bending your head/neck is not because it is inherently bad, rather the result of the accumulated stress of poor postural and movement habits — the straw that broke the camel’s back, so to say.

 We’re not meant to sit in chairs and stare at electronic screens for hours on end.
-Our bodies like to move – it’s healthy for our tissues and joints.
+Our bodies like to move — it’s healthy for our muscles and joints.
 From infancy through the first year of life, we learn to how to move, setting us up for the rest of our lives.
 But if movements or postures of any joint are not balanced, e.g., too much in one direction or position, it can create and make problems worse.

 The idea of balance is important to keep in mind.
 Picture yourself starting your day: bending forward over the sink to brush your teeth, bending forward to get dressed, bending forward to look at our cell phone, bending forward to stare at the computer screen on your office desk — you get the point!
 The reoccurring pattern of habitual postures and movements can lead to joint imbalance and subsequent tight muscles and irritated nerves.

 Rarely is CH a serious or structural problem, i.e., arthritis, degeneration, rather an imbalance of positions, postures, and movements.